JOJ0/discodos/sphinx/source/INSTALLATION.md

 Launch DiscoDOS.app

-A new Terminal window opens and the DiscoDOS main command `disco` runs automatically.
+A new Terminal window opens and the DiscoDOS main command `dsc` runs automatically.

-On first launch, `disco` will create a configuration file for you.
+On first launch, `dsc` will create a configuration file for you.
 To access your Discogs collection, an access token has to be generated and put into the file.
 Follow the steps in chapter [Configure Discogs API access](#configure-discogs-api-access), then come back here!

 Now that you've put the token into the configuration file, DiscoDOS completes setup by creating a local database (the DiscoBASE).